MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/webcontent.md

 ![Screenshot of the feedback button in the Mesh app](../../media/webview-developer-guide/image024.png)

 For WebSlate feedback, include "**\[web content\]**" or **a mention of WebSlate** in your feedback.

-If you're not able to give feedback or report bugs using the Feedback button in Mesh, use the Teams chats with your Microsoft partners, or contact your Microsoft partners directly.